 For all the above reasons, it is extremely important to come up with smaller models that can easily fit into Edge devices so that inferences can happen locally.
 Recent research has brought up innovative ideas to reduce the size of the models via compression and other techniques.

 It is logical to assume that smaller models will have reduced performance i.e. accuracy.
 This is no doubt true, but the reduction inaccuracy may not be that significant.

 The chart below shows the accuracy of Image models vs the # of model parameters.
 The size of the bubble represents the model size.
 It is quite evident that the bigger models do not necessarily deliver higher accuracy.

-The following three techniques are popular and have been used to compress big size language and image models.
+Which techniques are used to compress large language and image models?